thblckjkr/chocoflan/README.md

 ## Description

+> This software, is a huge security breach on management.
+If you are on a controled environment,and you care a lot abot security, this is not you option.
+It is not a professional tool to do things.
+Just a way to do simple ssh things.

 This software, it's intended to be used on a small enviroment where you have a small set of servers/computer that need to be easily supervised through SSH, without any aditional configuration on the devices to be supervised.

 This program is a full rewrite of a small project that i had.